Full-Stack Engineer — GRiDD Technologies / GNet Connect · 2024 — Present

 Key design decisions

-• Missing fields are explicit, not hidden — reviewers see exactly what's incomplete.
+- Missing fields are explicit, not hidden, so operators see exactly what is incomplete.

 Limitations & failure modes

-• Genuinely ambiguous emails still require operator judgment.
+- Genuinely ambiguous emails still fall back to operator judgment.

-• Customer memory has to be scoped carefully, or the wrong context gets applied.
+- Account memory has to be scoped carefully, or the wrong client's context gets applied.

 What it solved